TrullyAI/TrullySdkWebDocs/README.md

   return (
     <TrullySdkWeb
       configuration={{
-        isDev: true,
+        isDev: true, // Change it to false in production
-        apiKey: "YOUR_API_KEY",
+        apiKey: "YOUR_API_KEY", // Remember to use sandbox API key when isDev: true and prod API key when isDev: false
         user_id: "YOUR_USER_ID",
         handleData: (data) => {
-          //What should be done with the obtained data?
+          // What should be done with the obtained data?
         },
         handleError: (error) => {
-          //What should be done if there is an error retrieving the data?
+          // What should be done if there is an error retrieving the data?
         },
       }}
     />